-Cooking for a Group with a Fire Pit
+Cooking on a Fire Pit for a Group

 Recently I was tasked with making burgers for 40+ people at a family gathering in Ontario.
 Luckily, I happened to have a couple of Double Flame fire pits for the task.
-Even though the grill surface area is relatively small (13 inches), each round of burgers didn’t take long because of the intense heat.
+Even though the grill surface area is relatively small (13 inches), each round of burgers cooked quickly because of the intense heat.
 I hit them with some Meadow Creak Black Pepper rub and was done in no time!

 We followed the burgers with some fresh fish fillets fried on cast iron, and supper was ready!